diodechain/website/app.md

     The Diode Network ensures that not even Diode has access to your team’s communications, information, or activity.
   buttons:
-  - title: See how teams are using the app
+  - title: See how teams are using Diode
     class: btn--blank btn--arrow
     url: "/teams/"
   image: